donghaozhang/coding_challenge/README.md

 ## Usage of test.py file
 $ python test.py --test_dir 'cifar10/test'

+Arguments to perform the Rivulet2 tracing algorithm.

+optional arguments:
+  --model            which model to use ['tiny', 'small', 'medium', 'large'] --checkpoint       the path to load saved model default="./results/checkpoints/epoch_3.pth" -o OUT, --out OUT     The name of the output file

 The test.py file will perform the following operat
 * Perform inference on a folder of example images
 * Create and plot a confusion matrix